nixworks/public/news/2010/07/24/index.md

 ##### Academy Award
 ### [Thousands of people across the globe film their daily lives for Oscar-winning director Kevin Macdonald and producer Ridley Scott's YouTube-based documentary "Life in a Day". ](/news/2010/07/24/thousands-of-people-across-the-globe-film-their-daily-lives-for-oscar-winning-director-kevin-macdonald-and-producer-ridley-scott-s-youtube-b.md)
-_Context: Ridley Scott, Kevin Macdonald, Life in a Day, Academy Award_
+_Context: Kevin Macdonald, Life in a Day, Academy Award, Ridley Scott_

 ##### Peru
 ### [More than half of Peru enters a state of emergency due to unusually cold weather. ](/news/2010/07/24/more-than-half-of-peru-enters-a-state-of-emergency-due-to-unusually-cold-weather.md)